ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ### Batch Buckets {#leader-selected-batch-buckets}

-Each batch consists of a single bucket and is identified by the batch ID selected by the Leader.
+Each batch consists of a single bucket and is identified by the batch ID.
 A report is assigned to the batch indicated by the `PartialBatchSelector` during aggregation.

 # Operational Considerations {#operational-capabilities}